diambra/docs/content/imitationLearning/_index.en.md

 ### Experience Recording Wrapper

 In order to activate the experience recording wrapper, one has just to add an additional kwargs dictionary, here named `trajRecSettings`, to the environment creation method, as shown in the next code block.
-The dictionary has to be populated as described in the next sections.
+The dictionary has to be populated as described below.

 ```python
 env = diambraArena.make("TestEnv", settings, wrappersSettings, trajRecSettings)